-Options for the LDP
+Options for the LDP PS

 Policy in the countryside must strike a balance between sustaining rural vibrancy and be sensitive to environmental issues.
-The Development Pressure Analysis has highlighted residential and wind energy development trends across our district and why these are potentially happening.
-If more restrictive policy is required to protect the countryside from harmful development tends there are 3 options:
+The Development Pressure Analysis has highlighted residential and wind energy development trends across our District and why these are potentially happening.
+If a more restrictive form of policy is required to protect the countryside from increased pressure form arising development tends; the following are possible option considerations for the LDP PS:

-- 1. Designate areas of Greenbelt around the settlement limits. - 2.
-Designate Greenbelt or Policy Areas along Roads. - 3.
-Designate location specific Greenbelts in areas experiencing development pressure.
+- Designate areas of Greenbelt around the settlement limits. - Designate Greenbelt or Policy Areas along Roads. - Designate location specific Greenbelts in areas experiencing development pressure. - Designate Wind constraint areas for those locations where the landscape is considered to be at close to capacity.